Merwin-Rebello/100days/README.md

 Q1) Make a form  take the values and store it in the sessionstorage

-Q2)take the color from the user and change the background color
+Q2) Take the color from the user and change the background color

-Q3)take input from the user and print it on the screen
+Q3) Take input from the user and print it on the screen

-Q4)TAKE input and create a button to delete it
+Q4) Take input and create a button to delete it

-Q5)Take key and value pair from user and localstorage, show it on dom on clicking show and clear localstorage on clicking clear.
+Q5) Take key and value pair from user and localstorage, show it on dom on clicking show and clear localstorage on clicking clear.

-Q6)Take input from checkbox from the user as Roll no and print it in div and than use buttons to submit and reset.
+Q6) Take input from checkbox from the user as Roll no and print it in div and than use buttons to submit and reset.

-Q7) learing and testing an new tag called audio tag and try  playiing songs
+Q7) Learing and testing an new tag called audio tag and try  playiing songs

 Q8) Using the video tag and  learn things